Welcome to Gojozaka Samurai Machiya

 From the “Genkan’, you reach the Dining / Kitchen.
 A large wood table occupies the center part of this room and will seat up to ten persons.
 This is where everybody can get together for a simple breakfast or a complete dinner.

-The space continues into the Japanese style tatami mat living room where you’ll seat on cushion and low chairs around an old table to share a drink, in front of Joe who’s standing still in the “Tokonoma” (Alcove).
+The space continues into the Japanese style tatami mat living room where you’ll seat on cushion and low chairs around an old table to share a drink, in front of Samurai Joe who’s standing still in the “Tokonoma” (Alcove).

 The living room is a traditional Japanese tatami mat room that opens to a Japanese garden.
 We placed a coffee table made from an old Hibachi in the center of the room.
-(Note that if there are more than 8 guests, futons can be placed in this room which then becomes a bedroom during the day — a common way of using space in Japan.)
+(Note that if there are more than 8 guests, futons can be placed in this room which becomes a bedroom during the night — a common way of using space in Japan.)

 By the way, we know how cold Kyoto can be in the Winter, and we knew something had to be done about this.
 So for added comfort, we have installed “Floor Heating” around the ground floor, in the dining room, under the tatami mats in the living room, and in front of the kitchen.
-And for the Summer, when it’s unbearably hot outside, you’ll appreciate the fact that every room has its own air conditioning unit.
+And for the Summer, when it’s unbearably hot outside, you’ll appreciate that every room has its air conditioning unit.

-From there, you can enjoy the large flat screen HDTV hidden behind the paper doors of the closet (you’ll find a BD Player and have access to Netflix for unlimited movie and TV series enjoyment).
+The living room is where you can enjoy the large flat screen HDTV hidden behind the paper doors of the closet (you’ll find a BD Player and have access to Netflix for unlimited movie and TV series enjoyment).

 The Kitchen